-While many of our Moral Precepts are traditional, other Precepts are forward-looking.
-Humans who become moral in our sense of G>O>D> may rightly conclude that they have changed the Growing>Organizing>Direction of Continuing Creation into the Good>Organizing>Direction> of Continuing Creation.
+While many of our Ethical/Moral Precepts are traditional, other Precepts are forward-looking.
+Humans who become ethical in our sense of Continuing Creation may rightly conclude that they have changed the Growing, Organizing, Direction into the Good Growing, Organizing, Direction of their lives.

-This Essay is also the first of three inter-related Essays providing Guidance for Our Lives:
+This Essay is the first of three interrelated Essays that provide Guidance for Our Lives:

-- This First life-guidance Essay is about the Moral Life.
-It’s about “Shall-Not-Do” behaviors and “Shall-Do” behaviors.
-For example, we shall not steal, and we shall care for our children.
+- This first life-guidance Essay (the one you are reading now) is about the Ethical Life.
+It’s about “Should-Not-Do” behaviors and “Should-Do” behaviors.
+For example, we should not steal, and we should care for our children.

-- The Second life-guidance Essay is about the Virtuous Life – for example, the virtue of being temperate, and the virtue of helping strangers.
+- Our second life-guidance Essay, Leading a Virtuous & Honorable Life, is about character traits like the virtue of being temperate, and the virtue of helping strangers.
 It’s about should-do behaviors, and praiseworthy behaviors.
-The Virtues extend beyond Moral Precepts.
-For example, it is a Moral Precept to share your wealth with your young children; but it is a Virtue to share more than a small percentage of your wealth with needy people outside your family.
+The Virtues extend beyond Ethical Precepts.
+For example, it is an Ethical/Moral Precept to share your wealth with your young, not yet independent, children; but it is a Virtue to share a percentage of your wealth with needy people outside your family.

-- The Third and last life-guidance Essay in this series is about the Fulfilled and Happy Life.
-It’s about behaviors that we like to do.
-This Chapter encompasses the Spiritual dimension of our Lives.
+- The third life-guidance Essay in this series is Leading a Fulfilled and Happy Life.
+It’s about behaviors that we like to do; behaviors that are enriching and rewarding.
+This third Essay also encompasses the vital Spiritual dimension of our Lives.

 “I do not believe in immortality of the individual, and I consider ethics to be an exclusively human concern with no superhuman authority behind it.”
 “A man’s ethical behavior should be based effectually on sympathy, education, and social ties and needs; no religious basis is necessary.
 Man would indeed be in a poor way if he had to be restrained by fear of punishment and hope of reward after death.” — Albert Einstein 1

-Some readers may ask, “Since no one can prove whether or not “God” existed before the Big Bang, why should we be Moral and pursue Virtue?”
+Some readers may ask, “Since no one can prove whether or not “God” existed before the Big Bang, why should we be Ethical and Virtuous?”

-Readers may also ask, “Why should we be Moral and pursue Virtue in view of one or more of these conditions:
+Readers may also ask “Why should we be Moral and pursue Virtue in view of one or more of the following three conditions?”

 - All the answers of science seem to lead to still more questions.

 - Every system of coherent mathematics has a “trapdoor” that leads to a truth outside that system.
-(See our Essay on Insights from Mathematics)
+(See our Essay, Mathematics and Continuing Creation)

-The Practice of Continuing Creation offers this two-part answer:
+The Practice of Continuing Creation offers this two-part answer to these questions:

-- While it may be impossible to know the whole truth about the cosmos, we do know a lot of approximate truths, and we learn improve on them every day.
+- While it may be impossible to know the whole truth about the cosmos, we do know a lot of approximate truths, and we improve on our knowledge every day.

 - As the Existentialists say, “Existence before Essence.”
 This saying means that even though we do not know the ultimate essence (final truth) of life, we still have our existence (our actual lives).
 So, while we do not know all the answers, we each still must live, here and now, and therefore we must strive to live as rightly as we can, day by day.

-- As we discussed in our prior Essay The Evolution of Cooperation, the evolution of Morality began before Humans existed on the Earth.
-Humans are hardly the only creatures on Earth who have evolved a morality.
+- As we will discuss in a later Essay, The Evolution of Cooperation, the evolution of Morality began before Humans existed on the Earth.
+Humans are hardly the only creatures on Earth who have evolved a morality/ethics.

 - The earliest one-celled creatures evolved by incorporating other one-celled animals into themselves, for the symbiotic benefit of both.